BerkeleyLearnVerify/Scenic/docs/options.rst

 .. option:: -p <param> <value>, --param <param> <value>

-	Specify the value of a global parameter.
+	Specify the value of a :term:`global parameter`.
 This assignment overrides any :keyword:`param` statements in the scenario.
 If the given value can be interpreted as an `int` or `float`, it is; otherwise it is kept as a string.